 G418 Disulfate Kill Curve Protocol

-G418 disulfate, also known as G418 sulfate, is routinely used to select for successfully transfected mammalian cells that express the neo resistance gene in addition to the gene of interest.
-The neo gene encodes amino-glycoside 3’-phosphotransferase; an enzyme which confers resistance to G418 disulfate and neomycin.
-Before stable transfected cell lines can be selected, the optimal G418 disulfate concentration needs to be determined by performing a kill curve titration.
-The optimal concentration of G418 disulfate suitable for selection of resistant mammalian clones depends on the cell lines, media, growth conditions, and the quality of G418 disulfate.
-It is necessary to perform a kill curve for every new cell type and new batch of G418 disulfate.
+G418 Disulfate (syn: G418 Sulfate; Geneticin) is routinely used to select for successfully transfected mammalian cells that express the neo resistance gene in addition to the gene of interest.
+The neo gene encodes amino-glycoside 3’-phosphotransferase; an enzyme which confers resistance to G418 Disulfate and Neomycin.
+Before stable transfected cell lines can be selected, the optimal G418 Disulfate concentration needs to be determined by performing a kill curve titration.
+The optimal concentration of G418 Disulfate suitable for selection of resistant mammalian clones depends on the cell lines, media, growth conditions, and the quality of G418 Disulfate.
+It is necessary to perform a kill curve for every new cell type and new batch of G418 Disulfate.

 Preparation and storage of G418 disulfate solution: